Transparent Data Encryption enables you to encrypt sensitive data, such as credit card numbers or Social Security numbers.

 SYSKMprivilege to users who are responsible for managing the keystore and key operations.

-Facilitates compliance, because it helps you to track encryption keys and implement requirements such as keystore password rotation and TDE master encryption key reset or rekey operations.
+Facilitates compliance, because it helps you to track encryption keys and implement requirements such as keystore password rotation and TDE master encryption key re-key operations.
+Both wallet password rotations and TDE master key re-key operation do not require database or application downtime.

 Facilitates and helps enforce keystore backup requirements.
 A backup is a copy of the password-protected software keystore that is created for all of the critical keystore operations.

-Enables the keystore to be stored on an ASM file system.
+Enables the keystore to be stored on an Oracle Automatic Storage Management (Oracle ASM) file system.
 This is particularly useful for Oracle Real Application Clusters (Oracle RAC) environments where database instances share a unified file system view.
+In Oracle RAC, you must store the Oracle wallet in a shared location (Oracle ASM or Oracle Advanced Cluster File System (ACFS)), to which all Oracle RAC instances that belong to one database, have access to.
+Individual TDE wallets for each Oracle RAC instances are not supported.

-Enables reverse migration from a hardware keystore to a file system-based software keystore.
+Enables reverse migration from an external keystore to a file system-based software keystore.
 This option is useful if you must migrate back to a software keystore.

 Figure 2-3 Oracle Database Supported Keystores